Brush your teeth with fluoride toothpaste twice a day for about 2 minutes to help keep your teeth and mouth healthy.

 - Floss with 8 to 10 strokes, up and down between each tooth, to dislodge food and plaque.

-Read about why it's important to floss.
+Read about why you should use dental floss.

 How to use interdental brushes